1 Introduction

 In 1250 BC, a group of people who carried on the rites of Dionysus visited Peloponnesus.
 [166]

-The group was led by Oenarus, a priest of Dionysus and his wife Ariadne from Naxos.
+The group was led by Oenarus, a priest of Dionysus of Naxos, and his wife Ariadne.

-Their host was Melampus, son of Amythaon from Argos.
-[161]
+Their host was Melampus, son of Amythaon of Argos.
+[167]

 At that time, Polybus, son of Phlias, lived in Sicyon, succeeding his maternal grandfather, Sicyon.
 Besides Polybus, Phlias had a son who succeeded Phlias.
-However, he had no one to succeed Phlius, since he only had a daughter, Chthonophyle.
+However, Phlias had no one to succeed him, since he only had a daughter, Chthonophyle.

 Phliasus (or Phlias), son of Oenarus, married Chthonophyle and succeeded Phlius.
 [168]